The four C's of getting cited

 Knowing your work is cited also helps you to prepare for your confirmation or tenure application, your promotion application, your yearly performance appraisal or more generally your case for academic impact.
 Being familiar with citation analysis also makes it easier to “educate” your Dean – or other senior academics who might influence your future – on this topic.

-Most importantly, by paying to citations you can learn who is building on your work.
+Most importantly, by paying attention to your citations you can learn who is building on your work.
 Depending on their level of engagement with your work (granted some citations can be pretty superficial or even completely incorrect), these people might well be future collaborators.
 It is also exciting to see how others are using your research; you might get interesting new ideas through it.
 Finally, citations – which will occur far more frequently than publications – are a nice ego boost.
 It is nice to know someone has (presumably) read your work and found it important enough to refer to it.

 How to increase the chance your work is cited?